Deconstructing Superintelligence: Identity, Self-Modification and Diff\'erance: Inclosure, Diff erance, and Scope

-The two motifs Derrida draws from iterability receive explicit operator-algebraic identification. \emph{Grafting} \cite{derrida1988limited}---a mark previously distinct from another, carried into a new context where the distinction has been erased, becoming indiscernible from it---corresponds to kernel-enlargement of $\hat U$: pairs of configurations distinguished before update become identified after, so the kernel of $\hat U$ grows.
-The \emph{supplementary logic} \cite{derrida1976grammatology}---a mark treated as the same as another in an earlier context reveals, in a later one, a distinction the earlier context did not register---corresponds to image-enlargement of $\hat U$: pairs of configurations not distinguished before are separated by the post-update apparatus, so the image of $\hat U$ refines distinctions the domain did not carry.
-Both modes are generic for any non-trivial $\hat U$ acting on the apparatus, and either suffices for the non-commutation driving the propagation theorem.
+The two motifs Derrida draws from iterability receive operator-algebraic form. \emph{Grafting} \cite{derrida1988limited} - a mark carried into a context where a prior distinction is erased - is the growth of $\ker\hat U$: configurations distinct before $\hat U$ become identified after.
+The \emph{supplementary logic} \cite{derrida1976grammatology} - a later context revealing a distinction an earlier one did not register - is the converse: $\hat U$ separates configurations its domain had identified, so distinctions absent before $\hat U$ are marked after.
+Both arise for any non-trivial $\hat U$ acting on $\hat D$, and either suffices for the non-commutation driving the propagation theorem.